canopas/splito/docs/terms_of_use.md

 Terms of Use

 Effective Date: June 20, 2024
-App Name: Splito
-Developer: Canopas Software LLP

-These Terms of Use (“Terms”) govern your use of the Splito mobile application (“App”) developed by Canopas Software LLP (“Canopas,” “we,” or “us”).
+These Terms of Use govern your use of the Splito mobile application (“App”) developed by Canopas Software LLP.
 By accessing or using the App, you agree to be bound by these Terms.
 If you do not agree with any part of the Terms, you must not use the App.

 1. License to Use
-Canopas grants you a limited, non-exclusive, non-transferable, revocable license to use the Splito app for personal, non-commercial purposes and in accordance with these Terms.
+Canopas grants you a non-exclusive, revocable license to use the App in accordance with these Terms.
+You may not:

-You agree not to:

-Reverse engineer, decompile, or disassemble the App.
+- Modify, disassemble, reverse engineer, or decompile the App.

-Distribute, sublicense, lease, or resell the App.
+- Distribute, sell, rent, lease, or sublicense the App.

-Use the App in violation of applicable laws or regulations.
+- Use the App for any illegal or unauthorized purpose.
+- Violate any applicable laws or regulations.

 2. User Content
-You are solely responsible for the accuracy and legality of any content or data you input or share through the App.
-By using the App, you grant Canopas a non-exclusive, royalty-free license to use and process your content solely for the purpose of operating and improving the App.
+You are responsible for all content you upload, store, or transmit through the Khelo App.
+You retain all ownership rights to your User Content.
+However, by uploading User Content, you grant Canopas a non-exclusive, royalty-free license to use, reproduce, modify, publish, distribute, and translate your User Content in connection with the App and its related services.

 3. Subscriptions and In-App Purchases
 Splito may offer optional paid features through auto-renewable subscriptions.